zwilsoncc/docs/pages/docs/features/configuration.md

 #### `engines` (object)

-In general, we recommend letting us choose the version, because it ensures that you always take advantage of the latest features, performance improvements and bug fixes.
+In general, we recommend letting us choose the version because it ensures that you always take advantage of the latest features, performance improvements and bug fixes.

 By default, all new deployments will come with the [latest stable version](https://nodejs.org/en/download/current/) of Node.js